DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Methodology

-where $\mu_R$ and $\sigma_R$ are the aligned parameters of the source features $F_R$, while $\beta_R$ and $\gamma_R$ are the aligned parameters of the reference features $V_R$.
-Finally, the new activation features $\hat{F}$ is learnt with the following equation:
+where $\mu_R$ and $\sigma_R$ are region-wise mean and variance parameters of the source features $F_R^s$.
+They can be computed by

+where $N_R$ denotes the number of pixels in region $R$ of the source features $F^s_R$ and $\epsilon$ is a very small constant.
+Finally, the new activation features $\hat{F}^s$ is obtained by compositing all modulated regional features according to the semantic mask $M^s$.